 We bring together experts from each of our partner organisations and also from elsewhere when appropriate to identify urgent challenges and promising opportunities in their fields of expertise.
 This informs the decision-making of all partner organisations.

-Knowledge Exchange's current focus is on open access and open scholarship and we have expert groups in place for each.
+Knowledge Exchange's current focus is on open access and open science and we have expert groups in place for each.
 Their role is to identify issues and propose actions for Knowledge Exchange and this leads to studies, workshops and other activities.
 We involve experts from the wider research community and expert consultants as necessary.

 Careful and flexible use of our resources